himslm01/himslm01.github.io/kubernetes/traefik/traefik_with_manual_certificates.md

 Using most TLS certificate authorities will result in having a **private key** file and a **certificate** file.
 When using the ACME protocol, for instance with LetsEncrypt, the process ends up with four files in a folder - the files `privkey.pem` and `fullchain.pem` are the two required files.

-A Kubernetes **tls secret** manifest file must be created and applied to the correct namespace in your cluster.
+A Kubernetes **tls *Secret*** manifest file must be created and applied to the correct namespace in your cluster.

-This command will create a Kubernetes tls secret, but it **will not** replace a certificate when it already exists.
+This command will create a Kubernetes tls *Secret*, but it **will not** replace a certificate when it already exists.

 ```bash
 kubectl create secret tls ${NAME_OF_SECRET} \